Skip to content

 ROTATION BEST PRACTICES

-• Rotate in the same direction each time.
+• Rotate in the same counter-clockwise direction each time.

 • Keep a steady pace for smooth operation.

-• Do not overfill the drum.
+• Do not overfill the drum (if its more than 70% full its time to unload some matured compost).
 Overfilling can make rotation difficult and reduce aeration efficiency.

 WHAT HAPPENS WHEN